 Warrants.
 The Company has issued common stock warrants in connection with the execution of certain equity and debt financings.
 Certain warrants were accounted for as derivative liabilities at fair value.
 Such warrants did not meet the accounting criteria that a contract should not be considered a derivative instrument if it is (1) indexed to its own stock and (2) classified in stockholders' equity.
 Changes in fair value of derivative liabilities are recorded in the consolidated statement of operations under the caption "Change in fair value of warrant liabilities."
 Warrants that are not considered derivative liabilities are accounted for at fair value at the date of issuance in additional paid-in capital.
-The fair value of warrants was determined using the Black-Scholes option-pricing model.
-There were no warrant liabilities as of December 31, 2012 or 2011.
+The fair value of warrants was determined using the Black-Scholes option-pricing model using assumptions regarding volatility of our common share price, remaining life of the warrant, and risk-free interest rates at each period end.
+There were no warrant liabilities as of December 31, 2013 or 2012.

-Revenue Recognition .
+Revenue Recognition.
 The Company records revenue provided that there is persuasive evidence that an arrangement exists, the price is fixed and determinable, services were rendered and collectability is reasonably assured.